tlin0809/isletAutoLabeler/README.md

 # isletToolkit

-`isletToolkit` is a R package designed for the single-cell RNA-seq analysis of pancreatic islet cells.
+`isletToolkit` is an R package designed for the single-cell RNA-seq analysis of pancreatic islet cells.

 It provides tools for: